nitrite/nitrite-doc/java-sdk/repository/read.md

 ### Projection

 You can project the cursor using `project()` method.
-It takes another entity as input parameter.
+It takes another entity type as input parameter.
 It returns a `Cursor` object of the projected entity.

 The projected entity must contain only the fields that needs to be projected.